OPEN · Q3 2026N 45°31′ · W 73°34′Vol. 01 — May 2026

 Multi-tenant, typed end-to-end.

 Every tenant lives in its own Postgres row-level-security boundary.
-A new tenant provisions a Twilio number, a Google Calendar OAuth, and a tuned agent config in under a minute.
+A new business connects its Google Calendar, describes its services, prices and hours, picks a voice, and gets a dedicated UK number to hand out or forward to.
 The whole pipeline is typed from the Postgres schema up to the React props, so a missing field on a tenant config fails at build time, not at 9am on a Monday.